welcome to bookbug!

 NOTE: the books listed here that are not part of the book club will not have reviews, only a star-rating!

-for a more complete list of what i read, you can check my goodreads profile.
+for a more complete list of what i've read in other years, and a favourites list, you can check my goodreads profile.

 January